 The Schoharie County AFPB may provide local “expert” analysis in cases when a farming practice is in question.
 This informal peer review can head off a request for a formal “sound agricultural practice” opinion.
 The Boards can also provide local expertise to the Commissioner to assist in a sound agricultural practice determination.
 In addition, the Board can mediate in disputes.

 The Schoharie County AFPB can also serve as a liaison to town and planning Boards and to help educate non-farmers about the economic, social, and environmental benefits that farming and farmland bring to our community.

 Applications for land to be considered for inclusion to a county agricultural district are accepted annually at the Schoharie County Planning and Development Agency from January 30-February 28.

 The purpose of agricultural districting is to encourage the continued use of farmland for agricultural production.
 The program is based on a combination of landowner incentives and protections, all of which are designed to forestall the conversion of farmland to non-agricultural uses.
 Included in these benefits are preferential real property tax treatment (agricultural assessment and special benefit assessment), and protections against overly restrictive local laws, government funded acquisition or construction projects, and private nuisance suits involving agricultural practices.

-The Landowner Application for Inclusion to an Agricultural District should be returned to Alicia Terry, Schoharie County Planning and Development Agency, PO Box 396, Schoharie, NY 12157 during the open enrollment period.
+The Landowner Application for Inclusion to an Agricultural District should be returned to Schoharie County Office of Agricultural Development, PO Box 396, Schoharie, NY 12157 during the open enrollment period.